 I’d sit at the end of the start line with the rest of the kids, and then watch them fan out.
 I then would walk out and see where the most kids were, and just sit down and start finding eggs in the grass.
 After that, I would just follow the same group of kids from section to section and find a handful of eggs.
 I didn’t want to go all out all alone and risk not being able to find my way back.

 Have a partner

 Use your cane

 I have attended more Easter egg hunts in college than I ever imagined I would.
 Since I started using a blindness cane when I began college (read more about my love for my blindness cane here), I found myself using the cane to help me search for eggs in the grass.
 This helped tremendously, and I found myself getting more eggs than before, though you still won’t see me finding large amounts of eggs.

 Bright colored eggs

 It’s a lot easier to find eggs that are bright neon colors than it is to find the more washed out pastel eggs.
 One of my friends told me that their family used to put dots at the top of eggs with safety/fluorescent tape to help them find the eggs easier, without it being too easy to find the eggs.
 Another good idea is adding tactile materials- learn how to create tactile materials with everyday objects here.

 Attend special Easter eggs hunts for kids with low vision

 If available in your area, the beeping Easter eggs are an activity that allow everyone to be at a level playing field.
 In addition, it’s a great way to meet other kids who have low vision and practice with locating objects.
-Contact your local department for the blind/visually impaired or other low vision/blindness organization for more information.
+Contact your local department for the blind/visually impaired or other low vision/blindness organization such as the NFB.